3.11.10 Mutual obligation requirements for people receiving SpB

 - registering as a job seeker with Services Australia and complete an appropriate claim for assistance from employment services, AND

-- accepting referrals to and enrol with an employment services provider, AND
+- accepting referrals to and connecting with employment services, AND

 - demonstrating that they are actively looking for suitable work, AND